 David Nussbaum, Director of Communications for the Behavioral Science & Policy Association and Adjunct Assistant Professor of Behavioral Science, ran a workshop Wednesday, March 14 at 4:30pm in 397 Julis Romo Rabinowitz, on writing and publishing behavioral science-related opinion pieces in mainstream print and online publications.

+He discussed how researchers can find their voice in the marketplace of ideas without sacrificing the integrity of their research.
 The heart of Dave’s approach is to make the publishing process as easy and painless as possible.
-The workshop will be focused on identifying promising research to share and to help you understand how to write a short pitch and an effective Op-Ed.
-One-on-one meetings will be a chance for researchers to discuss their research in greater depth and identify opportunities to share it more broadly.
+The workshop was focused on identifying promising research to share and to help you understand how to write a short pitch and an effective Op-Ed.
+One-on-one meetings provided the opportunity for researchers to discuss their research in greater depth and identify opportunities to share it more broadly.

-Nussbaum is a social psychologist who focuses on how people respond to threats to their self-image, how this affects their beliefs and behavior, and how social contexts and psychological processes can either attenuate threats to self-image or exacerbate them.
+Nussbaum is a social psychologist who has helped faculty publish dozens of op-eds about their research in outlets including the New York Times, the Washington Post, Vox, Scientific American, Politico, Quartz, Behavioral Scientist, and many others.
+His own work focuses on how people respond to threats to their self-image, how this affects their beliefs and behavior, and how social contexts and psychological processes can either attenuate threats to self-image or exacerbate them.
 He is also the editor of Character & Context, the blog of the Society for Personality and Social Psychology (SPSP).